apbento/association_score_methods/CTTV012_Variation/description.md

 4 - practice guidline
 (There is no representation of a "0" confidence score in any of our data)

-To account for the fact that gene to triat associations that are supported by confidence value of "1", or multiple instances of "1"s, are weaker than all other gene to trait associations a downregulating factor of TBC was used.
+To account for the fact that gene to triat associations that are supported by confidence value of "1", or multiple instances of "1"s, are weaker than all other gene to trait associations a downregulating factor of 0.0025 was used.
-Our downregulation factor ensures that the greatest adjusted binary log-likelihood value for the gene to trait relationship supported by "1", or multiple of "1"s, is lower than the lowest adjusted binary log-likelihood value for a gene to trait relationship supported by at least one confidence value greater than 1.
+Our downregulation factor ensures that the highest adjusted binary log-likelihood value for the gene to trait relationship supported by "1", or multiple of "1"s, is lower than the lowest adjusted binary log-likelihood value for a gene to trait relationship supported by at least one confidence value greater than 1.